Uraia Governance Structures

 The Board of Trustees will identify nominating bodies based on the above-identified sectors.
 The Executive Director of Uraia or his/her representative will be an ex-officio member and act as the secretary of the AC.

-3.Eligibility for membership The members shall possess the following qualifications as a pre-requisite for appointment and while serving as members:
+The members shall possess the following qualifications as a pre-requisite for appointment and while serving as members:

 1.Professionals of integrity, with recognised leadership qualities